cecileung1208/API-What-s-the-Weather-Like/README.md

 ## Background
 ![Image](https://cdn.windowsreport.com/wp-content/uploads/2019/08/Storm-Weather-930x620.jpg)

 In this project, the objective is to determine the correlation between latitude against factors such as temperature, humidity, cloudiness and windspeed from over 500 cities.
 To accomplish this, the global cities weather information is extracted from the Open Weather Map API website.
-Then, along with using various programming techniques like Python, Matplotlib, Numpy, Requests, Citypy, Pandas and Scipy ub Jupyter Notebook to obtain the required outputs.
+Then, Jupyter Notebook is written by using programming techniques like Python, Matplotlib, Numpy, Requests, Citypy, Pandas and Scipy to obtain the required outputs.

 ## Requirements
 1. Build a series of scatter plots to showcase the following relationships: